-Now look at the Contact object at the top of the record – you will see it now says (1) after the title rather than (0), because you have now added a contact.
+Now look at the at the top of the org record – you will see it now says (1) after Contacts (Organisation) rather than (0), because you have now added a contact.
 Hover over to see a summary of the name, email etc. of the new contact.

 To add a new volunteering opportunity, it’s the same process: hover over Volunteering Opportunities, create new and add the details of the opportunity.